 Why study this course?

 The Film Studies course offers a broad and coherent course of study which allows you the opportunity to broaden your knowledge and understanding of film.
 It allows you to develop your literacy skills and links to a wide range of subjects.
 It is both creative and academic.
-If you love Film and want to be able to understand the process of film making, as well as the social, historical and political context of films then this is the subject for you.
+If you love film and want to be able to understand the process of film making, as well as the social, historical and political context of films then this is the subject for you.

 What will I study?

 The content will be assessed across two examination components and one production component.
 This allows learners the freedom to express their own practical interests as potential film-makers.
-You will study 11 film texts in relation to film elements, meaning and response as well as the context of film.
+You will study eleven film texts in relation to film elements, meaning and response as well as the context of film.
 You will also study narrative, ideology and spectatorship.
-In addition, for the coursework component of the program of study, you will create a Film production, drawing on the cinematic influences and insights gained from the range of the films studied throughout the course.
+In addition, for the coursework component of the program of study, you will create a film production, drawing on the cinematic influences and insights gained from the range of the films studied throughout the course.

 How will I be assessed?

 The A Level Film Studies qualification is made up of three components with the following weighting:

 - Section A: Hollywood 1930 – 1990 (comparative study)